 $ xtrabackup --prepare --apply-log-only --target-dir=/data/backups/base

-The output should end with some text such as the following:
+The output should end with text similar to the following:

 InnoDB: Shutdown completed; log sequence number 1626007 161011 12:41:04 completed OK!